skx/knownfs/README.md

 You should see a single subdirectory for each hostname listed in your `~/.ssh/known_hosts` file, and inside the directory you'll find a file named `fingerprint` with the hosts' fingerprint.

+Once you're done you will need to unmount the mount-point.
+If you have `fusermount` installed you can do so like this:

+      $ fusermount -u ~/knownfs/

+If not you'll need root permissions to unmount the end-point:

+      $ sudo umount ~/knownfs/

 # Options

 By default you'll see entries for each host found, whether those entries are hostnames or IP addresses.
 For example on my own system I see this: